 This is encapsulated by the cover of the 2nd and last Westbound LP:

-The is an ultimate victory for no-budget.
-You take a snapshot of the guys gettin tanked in some snork living room.
-But it conveys to the tracks in a good way.
+This is an ultimate victory for no-budget.
+You take a snapshot of the guys gettin’ tanked in some snork living room.
+But it conveys the tracks in a good way.

 Okay, three final negs: